Disclosure:

 Everyone visiting your website’s homepage will see a customized landing page with notice information.
 This helps keep users informed about your website’s upcoming launch.

-However, if you need to protect pages and posts to people with passwords only, you can use the password-protected option.
+However, if you need to protect pages and posts from people with passwords only, you can use the password-protected option.
 The Private option makes posts visible only to site admins and people with editor roles.

 If you need help with these steps, leave your question in the comment box.

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *